-Illness/misadventure
+Illness/Misadventure

-An extension for a task may be granted in exceptional circumstances, such as illness or misadventure (eg: accident, unforeseen event) And Submission of an illness / misadventure form is required Where medical or extraordinary circumstances will prevent completion of the task by the due date, the student must request that the Aurora College Coordinator notify the Head Teacher immediately.
+An extension for a task may be granted in exceptional circumstances, such as illness or misadventure (e.g.: accident, unforeseen event) and submission of an illness/misadventure form.
+Where medical or extraordinary circumstances will prevent completion of the task by the due date, the student will request that the Aurora College Coordinator notify the Head Teacher immediately.

 When students are absent from class on the day of an "in-class" assessable task, they should expect to complete the assessable item on their first day of return to Aurora College with a completed illness/misadventure form.

-If the illness/ misadventure is long term then student will need to complete an illness/misadventure form with adequate documentation.
+If the illness/ misadventure is long term, then student will need to complete an illness/misadventure form with adequate documentation.